PTSD Treatment: Symptoms, Causes, Types and Effective Therapies

 At Khiron Clinics, our approach to treatment is unique, offering a combination of proven and effective therapies informed by cutting-edge knowledge of the nervous system.
 Using these approaches, Khiron Clinics effectively treats a range of conditions that can be difficult to target through traditional psychiatry and psychotherapy.

-Traditional therapy often uses a ‘top-down’ (cognitive) approach, focusing on thoughts influencing emotions and behaviours.
+Traditional therapy often only uses a ‘top-down’ (cognitive) approach, focusing on thoughts influencing emotions and behaviours.
 At Khiron Clinics, we integrate this with a ‘bottom-up’ (somatic) approach, addressing trauma through physiological responses and bodily awareness.

 This approach enhances self-awareness, regulates the nervous system, and promotes lasting healing.